MetalBreaker/BGJ-Game/README.md

 the X and Y values for that is up to you.

 ### Light detectors and levers
-There are two types of light detectors and levers; moving ones and rotating ones.
+There are three types of light detectors and levers; moving ones, rotating ones and toggling ones.
+Colored light detectors will only react to light of their own color.
+White light detectors detect any color of light.

 To activate a lever, hover over it and press E.
 To activate a light detector, light must be shone over it.

-After placing them, configure the objects that should be influenced by them, as well as the desired rotation/position values.
+After placing them, configure the objects that should be influenced by them, as well as the desired rotation/position values or state in which the light should be when the switch is off in case you are using a toggle.

 ### Light sources
 Place them anywhere and rotate them however you want.
 When you fire up the game, they will shine light forwards.
+You can set their color in the inspector.
 The player's goal is to get that light to an end goal using portals.
-(Not implemented yet, pending)

 ### Win detectors
 You can place a win detector anywhere in the scene.